-Double helix is the description of the structure of a DNA molecule.
-A DNA molecule consists of two strands that wind around each other like a twisted ladder.
-Each strand has a backbone made of alternating groups of sugar (deoxyribose) and phosphate groups.
-Attached to each sugar is one of four bases: adenine (A), cytosine (C), guanine (G), or thymine (T).
-The two strands are held together by bonds between the bases, adenine forming a base pair with thymine, and cytosine forming a base pair with guanine.
+Double helix, as related to genomics, is a term used to describe the physical structure of DNA.
+A DNA molecule is made up of two linked strands that wind around each other to resemble a twisted ladder in a helix-like shape.
+Each strand has a backbone made of alternating sugar (deoxyribose) and phosphate groups.
+Attached to each sugar is one of four bases: adenine (A), cytosine (C), guanine (G) or thymine (T).
+The two strands are connected by chemical bonds between the bases: adenine bonds with thymine, and cytosine bonds with guanine.

 The discovery of DNA's double-helical structure in the 1950s was perhaps the most significant biological accomplishment of the 20th century.
 Knowledge of this remarkably clever structure, involving two complementary strands of DNA that each provide the template for making the other strand, provided a key insight about how it was that DNA could serve as the information molecule of all living systems.
 This structural detail about DNA rapidly accelerated research that revealed important aspects about DNA function encodes information for creating and operating living systems.
 Meanwhile, DNA's double helix has arguably become the most well-known and iconic image associated with biology, perhaps with all of science.